Part One: Maroon Methodology

 For Marx and Engels, the nature of this base/superstructure relationship explains why the leading philosophers of their time could only look on helplessly while political life slipped out of their reach, while it was drawn into real struggles between the rising camps of proletariat and bourgeoisie.
 The Young Hegelians, as their counterparts Marx and Engels describe them in The German Ideology (41-42, 46-47), had believed that justice, democracy, and social progress could be achieved peacefully, and mainly by didactic means – by raising the reading public’s consciousness up to their own privileged standpoint, above the fray of contending social classes, to criticize and transform the stagnant institutions of the German states.

 In reality, their standpoint was just another incomplete view on the totality of social life.
-The Young Hegelian camp, like most of German philosophy before them, thought that they were free from the distorting interests of class in their considerations of social reality.
+The Young Hegelian camp, like much of German philosophy before them, thought that they were free from the distorting interests of class in their considerations of social reality.
 In truth, they were merely giving voice to a liberal-radical wing within the German petty-bourgeoisie.
 Their Enlightenment views were typical for the educator class of a dependent state bureaucracy, whose real function was to channel surplus value from peasants and workers to the princes, the landed nobility, and increasingly to industrialists.

-All that the liberal intellectuals could do, though, was write about how things ought to be in a just and democratic society, and hope by publicizing their views under increasing state scrutiny, to “make the world philosophical,” in the belief that their own philosophy sprang from free inquiry into politics and ethics.
+All that the liberal intellectuals could do, though, was write about how things ought to be in a just and democratic society, and hope by publicizing their views, under increasing state scrutiny, to “make the world philosophical,” in the belief that their own philosophy sprang from free inquiry into politics and ethics.

-Behind their backs, of course, objectivity tailored their thought to the requirements of their class.
-It limited what they were willing and able to do in order to realize their bright ideas on the good, the just and true in real life – which only develops by way of class struggle, never by theoretic discourse.
+Behind their backs, objectivity tailored their thought to the requirements of their class.
+It limited what they were willing and able to do in order to realize their bright ideas on the good, the just and true in real life – which only develops by way of class struggle, and never by theoretic discourse.

 In the early 20th century, which was punctuated by race riots and pastime lynchings, Marxist theories on racial prejudice tended to uncritically apply the base/superstructure framework to the US context, in order to explain the racial chauvinism in organized labor and socialist movements.
 As the line goes, race belongs in the superstructure, while class affiliation lies at the (monocausal) base.
 Whatever their color, workers in the United States shared a fundamental class interest that demanded unity in their fight with the bourgeoisie.
 But that desired unity never came, because of the formal exclusion of Black labor from crucial sectors of the industrial economy, and equally importantly, because of the racism of white workers.